GabePoel/Korla-Plus/README.md

 # Korla Plus

 **Korla Plus** is based on Korla, but with several additions, color changes, and other alterations made.
+The mimetypes are based on Deepin with many custom additions.
 As with Korla, there's you may need to update the icon cache.
 A script is included.

 Different versions available:
 * ***korla-plus*** - for dark themes with dark panel